sammce/housing/README.md

 # Usage Guide
-main.py has access to an object from clean.py called CleanedData, which has a few useful properties
+`clean.py` contains a class called `CleanedData`, which has a few useful properties which are outlined below.

+Similarly, `process.py` has a class called `ProcessedData`, which is outlined further down.

+All classes inherit a `Formatter` class from `formatting.py`, which adds custom print colours to console.
+This is also outlined below.

 # Example Code